 Several key conclusions can be derived from the survey.
 Firstly, entities involved in Islamic finance are not globally subject to a common set of standards.
-Most respondents had indicated that such entities under their purview would be subject to International Financial Reporting Standards (IFRS) or national standards based on IFRS.
-Conversely, some had indicated that distinct standards, collectively referred to as 'Islamic accounting standards', would apply to entities engaged in Islamic finance.
+Most respondents had indicated that such entities under their purview are subject to International Financial Reporting Standards (IFRS) or national standards based on IFRS.
+Others indicated that distinct standards, collectively referred to as 'Islamic accounting standards', would apply to entities engaged in Islamic finance.

-The survey found that the term "Islamic accounting standards" does not refer to a homogenous set of standards.
-Instead the term would appear to refer to various sets of religiously-influenced standards that can have markedly different requirements for similar transactions.
+The survey found that the term 'Islamic accounting standards' does not refer to a homogenous set of standards.
+Instead, the term appears to refer to various sets of religiously-influenced standards that can have markedly different requirements for similar transactions.
 While some requirements may be comparable with IFRS, others are not.
 Foremost among Islamic accounting standards are those issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), but some jurisdictions have locally-developed Islamic standards which may or may not be based on AAOIFI standards.

 Most importantly, an overwhelming majority of respondents thought that having separate Islamic accounting standards would be incompatible with IFRS convergence.
 Of those respondents with separate Islamic accounting standards, most indicated they may need to review their Islamic accounting requirements in light of the global move towards IFRS convergence.
-Two respondents, however, expect to retain their Islamic accounting standards; with one doing so despite the realisation that the policy may not be seen as being compatible with IFRS convergence.
+Two respondents, however, expect to retain their Islamic accounting standards.
 This indicates that while the importance of convergence is recognised, there may be aspects of reporting Islamic financial transactions and the statements of Islamic entities that are not thought to be adequately addressed by IFRS.

 It should be emphasised that only five respondents to this survey have accounting standards specific to Islamic financial transactions and entities.
-There had been difficulties in contacting the bodies responsible for standard-setting in some jurisdictions.
-As such, the data collected is limited to a few jurisdictions, and it is therefore difficult to draw robust conclusions from their responses.
-This report concludes that there is a need to improve the cross-border comparability of entities engaged in Islamic finance, and that any discussion on the matter must take into consideration the increasing global acceptance of IFRS.
+The AOSSG Islamic Finance Working Group had difficulties in contacting the bodies responsible for standard-setting in some jurisdictions.
+As such, the data collected is limited to a few jurisdictions, and it may not be appropriate to make generalisations about Islamic accounting standards based on these responses.
+This report nevertheless concludes that there is a need to improve the cross-border comparability of entities engaged in Islamic finance, and that any discussion on the matter must take into consideration the increasing global acceptance of IFRS.
 Ideally, there ought to be a mechanism for the IASB to consider Islamic financial transactions and entities in the development of existing and future IFRSs.